RosarioCCLab/DP4-App/README.md

 ## Characteristics
 ### Functionalities
-The DP4+ App calculation methods determine probability of correlation between experimental information and two or more sets of calculated magnetic tensors from a group of candidate molecules in study.
+The **DP4+ App** calculation methods determine probability of correlation between experimental information and two or more sets of calculated magnetic tensors from a group of candidate molecules in study.
 Probabilities are determined using raw as well as scaled data, following the mathematical formalism of Bayesian methods.
 To carry out a calculation, you must have the one-dimensional spectrum of C and/or H of your molecule under study and the Gaussian "nmr" calculations of its plausible isomers (candidates).
-The theory level used in the Gaussian calculations must match the level used in the DP4+ App.
+The theory level used in the Gaussian calculations must match the level used in the **DP4+ App**.
 Therefore, the software offers 24 DP4+ levels, 36 MM-DP4+ levels and in case this is not enough, the possibility to parameterize your own level with Custom DP4+.
 For more details on available functions and levels, access the [DP4+ App user guide](https://github.com/RosarioCCLab/DP4plus-App/blob/main/UserGuide.pdf)

 ### Installation Requirements
 **DP4+ App** needs python 3.8 or later to work.
 Find it in <https://www.python.org/downloads/>